bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### 2. Add the `BucketProvider` context provider

 Add the `BucketProvider` context provider to your application.
-This will initialize the Bucket SDK, fetch features and start listening for Automated Feedback Surveys events.
+This will initialize the Bucket SDK, fetch features and start listening for automated feedback survey events.

 **Example:**